 - Be humble and admit when you’re having difficulty with a name.
 If you sense that you will not be able to pronounce someone’s name on the first try, humble yourself and acknowledge that it may take you a little time and effort to get it right.
 You can say something like, “I wanted to let you know that it might take me a little bit of time to pronounce your name correctly, but it is important to me that I do.”
 There’s no need to defend yourself or tell the person that their name is too difficult!

 - Write out a phonetic spelling that you can understand and repeat.
 Spelling phonetically refers to the written representation of sounds you hear into corresponding letters.
 Take the name “Ravish Shekaraiah,” for example.
 When you ask him to pronounce his name, it might be helpful to write Rav-eesh Shek-ra-ja in your notebook.
 You can keep that written in your notebook to reference or practice it later.

-- Practice the correct pronunciation.
+- Practice.
 This might sound basic and silly, but repetition and muscle memory are your friends!
-Try saying the name 10 times in a row when the correct pronunciation is fresh.
-Keep writing out the phonetic spelling if that helps you to absorb information.
+Try saying the name 10 times in a row when the correct pronunciation is fresh in your mind.
+Keep writing out the phonetic spelling if that helps you to absorb it.
 Perhaps you can find a peer who knows how to pronounce your colleague’s name and ask them whether you are saying it correctly.
 Do the work of committing it to memory.

-While it may require a bit of labor, doing the work to correctly say your colleague’s name can lead to a more genuinely inclusive environment for all!
+While it may require a bit of labor, making the effort to correctly say your colleague’s name can lead to a more genuinely inclusive environment for all!

 Have you ever struggled with a colleague's name—or been on the receiving end of mispronunciations?
-Tweet at us to tell us about it.
+Email us at email@example.com and share your story.